 Awards, fellowships, and grants are available to undergraduate and graduate students through the following offices:

-The Krieger School’s Office of the Dean manages the Dean’s Teaching Fellowship, along with the the J. Brien Key Fund, and the Owen Scholars Fellowship.
-The competitive Dean’s Teaching Fellowship provides graduate students an opportunity to grow as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.
+The Krieger School’s Office of the Dean manages the Dean’s Teaching Fellowship which provides graduate students an opportunity to grow as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.

-The Hopkins Office for Undergraduate Research (HOUR) is completely separate from URSCA and falls within the Office of the Vice Provost for Research.
+The Hopkins Office for Undergraduate Research (HOUR) is completely separate from URSCA.
 The office facilitates access to research opportunities, funding programs, events, and resources for all undergraduate students and staff across the University.
 HOUR also oversees the annual event DREAMS and the Provost’s Undergraduate Research Award.